kmarkey/mhealth/README.md

 This project was made for a creative course in data analytics and data science.
 Here, we look at the state of mental health in the US, particularly in 2020, and the kinds of facilities available in each state to provide mental health treatment and care.
 This project uses both behavioral surveys and mental health facility data to explore mental health trends in each state, and the kinds of facilities available to treat different kinds of mental health cases.

+This project was started in January 2022 and is still in development.